Multivariate Trend Filtering for Lattice Data: Introduction

 Lepski's method, which originated in the seminal paper by \citet{lepskii1991problem}, is a procedure for selecting a local bandwidth in kernel smoothing; roughly speaking, at each point $x$ in the domain, it chooses the largest bandwidth (from a discrete set of possible values) such that the kernel estimate at $x$ is within a carefully-defined error tolerance to estimates at smaller bandwidths.
 Since its introduction, many papers have studied and generalized Lepski's method, see, for example, \citet{lepskii1992asymptotically, lepskii1993asymptotically, lepski1997optimal1, lepski1997optimal2, kerkyacharian2001nonlinear, kerkyacharian2008nonlinear, goldenshluger2008universal, goldenshluger2009structural, goldenshluger2011bandwidth, goldenshluger2013general, lepski2015adaptive}.
-Papers in this line of work are focused on establishing novel theoretical guarantees---for example, using kernel smoothing as a base estimator to achieve minimax rates over heterogeneous function classes, and not on applied considerations---like the computational difficulties or ambiguities (choice of constants) encountered in practical implementation.
+Most related to the current paper is \citet{kerkyacharian2001nonlinear, kerkyacharian2008nonlinear}, who consider estimation in anisotropic Besov classes using Lepski's method, under the white noise model.
+The ``dense'' and ``sparse'' zones in their work roughly correspond to the cases $s > 1/2$ and $s \leq 1/2$ in our theory, respectively (see Figure \ref{fig:theory}).
+This will be revisited in Remark \ref{rem:besov_minimax}.

-Most related to the current paper is \citet{kerkyacharian2001nonlinear, kerkyacharian2008nonlinear}, which considered estimation in anisotropic Besov classes using Lepski's method, under the white noise model.
-These papers considered the ``dense'' and ``sparse'' cases, which roughly correspond to the cases $s > 1/2$ and $s \leq 1/2$ in our theory, respectively (see Figure \ref{fig:theory}).
-This is revisited in Remark \ref{rem:besov_minimax}.
+The work referenced above---and the broader literature on locally adaptive kernel methods---is focused on establishing sharp theoretical guarantees.
+Practical and computational considerations are not a focus.
+These are some nontrivial barriers to practical implementation, even as basic as the fact that there are effectively many tuning parameters (leading to somewhat arbitrary practical design choices that could be made) in the proposed methods.

 \paragraph{Tensor product and hyperbolic wavelets.}